Most householders are unfamiliar with buying a new kitchen…

-After all, it’s unlikely that we will have to do it several times in a lifetime – so it’s natural to feel daunted by the choice and pitfalls.
+After all, it’s unlikely that we will have to do it several times in a lifetime.
+So it’s natural to feel daunted by all the choice and pitfalls.
 An expense of this size is not to be undertaken lightly, so the more help and advice available the better.

-Before you buy a new kitchen, think carefully about what you really need or you could end up with something totally unsuitable.
-Work out what works well and what doesn’t in your present kitchen, then make notes for your kitchen retailer so that a kitchen can be tailored to your precise specifications.
+Before you buy a new kitchen, think carefully about what you really need.
+Or you could end up with something totally unsuitable.
+Work out what works well and what doesn’t in your present kitchen.
+Then make notes for your kitchen retailer so a new kitchen can be tailored to your precise specifications.

 What to consider:

 - The style of your kitchen

 - The layout of your kitchen

 When choosing a new kitchen, there are many different styles and materials to select from.
 From ultra-contemporary to traditional farmhouse style kitchens,

 Like in any other industry, kitchens have their fashions too.
 In recent years there has been a shift from traditional detailing towards a more modern, cleaner look.

 At present, the most popular look is the high gloss unit.
 Which is available in many different colour options and offers a very simple, clean look.
 A recent survey revealed that 38% of people having a new kitchen would choose a contemporary wooden finish.
 And 26% would choose a contemporary high gloss kitchen.